How much does it cost?

 - If you have a beneficiary who receives government assistance for certain disabilities you should have a specialized trust will done so that any inheritance does not interfere with the government assistance.

-- If you have a beneficiary that would not be able to handle a sizeable estate due to an addiction or due to undue influences, then a carefully crafted trust will should be drawn.
+- If you have a beneficiary that would not be able to handle a sizeable estate due to an addiction or due to undue influences, then a carefully drafted trust will should be drawn.

 - If you have substantial and complicated assets.

 Most people in BC do not require these types of specialized wills.
 BC Notaries draw up a majority of wills in the province and do so at a reasonable cost.
-We look forward to helping you with this incredibly important document.